annotation/text-fabric/docs/Api/App.md

         The name of the exported file.
         By default it is `results.tsv`

+    ??? info "condensed="
+        Has no effect.
+Exports to Excel will not be condensed, because the number of columns is variable per row in that case.
+        Excel itself as nice possibilities for grouping rows.
+        You can also filter your tuples by means of hand-coding before exporting them.

+    ??? info "condenseType="
+        The condense type influences for which nodes the full text will be exported.
+        Only nodes that are "smaller" than the condense type will have their full text exported.

+    ??? info "fmt="
+        This display parameter specifies the text format for any nodes that trigger a text value to be exported.

     ??? info "tupleFeatures="
         This is a display parameter that steers which features are exported with each member of the tuples in the list.
         See above under "Setting up display parameters"

-    ??? info "fmt="
-        This display parameter specifies the text format for any nodes that trigger a text value to be exported.
+        If the iterable of tuples are the results of a query you have just run, then an appropriate call to `displaySetup(tupleFeatures=...)` has already been issued, so you can just say:

+        ```python
+        results = A.search(query)
+        A.export(results)
+        ```

     ??? caution "Encoding"
         The exported file is written in the `utf_16_le` encoding.